top of page

 Whether you identify as a writer, actor, industry member or fan, you're invited to Fly With Us.

-Team
+Meet The Team

-We’ve had a lot of luck in our careers but we wished something like the Female Pilot Club existed – a place where our scripts could go on a test flight with the brilliant casts they deserve, a place women could encourage and promote each other’s work, share jokes, discuss scripts and show off.
-We wanted to amplify hilarious female voices, to share them with producers and commissioners and, we hope, to be part of getting great female-written shows on TV where they belong.
-Up, up and away!
+We always wished something like FPC existed – a place where our scripts could go on a test flight with the brilliant casts they deserve, and women could encourage and promote each other’s work, share jokes, discuss scripts and show off.
+We hope to help great female-written comedy take off.

 The Pilots